kamsiuman/udacity-fron_end_web-2-fend-project-memory-game/README.md

 1. provide a restart button on the modal box
 2. timer is only called once in each session
 3. the timer should stops when the game ends.

+## Bug

+_12.15.18_

+fix the bug

+1. The Timer needs to stop, Once the user wins the game.